dotsnangles/backend-api-for-chatbot-with-Poly-Encoder/README.md

 # backend-api-for-chatbot-with-Poly-Encoder

 ### Desclaimer
-This is a post work of retrieval-based-chatbot-with-Poly-Encoder project.
+This is a post work of my retrieval-based-chatbot-with-Poly-Encoder project.
-All the modules needed for the DB connection and the backend api are organized.
+All the modules needed for the DB connection and backend api are organized.

-It runs ok on my labtop with cpu.
+It runs ok on my labtop with cpu(AMD 5500U).

 I hope that someone finds this repo useful.
-Send me a message if someone has to ask about the project.
+Send me a message if anyone has to ask about the project.

 ### Related repositories